kundyz/Citi-Bike-Analytics/README.md

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?
 * How effective has gender outreach been in increasing female ridership over the timespan?
 * How does the average trip duration change by age?
+* What is the average distance in miles that a bike is ridden?